 Thanks to new technology, web designers can now create totally responsive websites: pages that adapt fluidly to any screen size, no matter how large or small.

 The way responsive design works is by placing content in a series of boxes, or grids.
 These grids stretch and shrink as necessary to fluidly adapt to various screen sizes.
 Images resize or get replaced as well.
-With this simple principle, you have a responsive website.
+With this simple principle, you have a responsive, mobile optimized website.
 No more having to deal with separate mobile and desktop sites.

 Why Do You Need Responsive Design?